-A "steam wipe" tinning machine, which puts a thin coat of tin on copper wire for use in switchboards before it is enameled and covered with silk and cotton insulation.
-The switchboard wire is thus treated so that it may be easily soldered to other wire or to apparatus.
+A "steam wipe" tinning machine, which puts a thin coat of tin on copper wire before it is insulated to facilitate soldering to other wire or to apparatus.

 Solder joins the wires in lead covered cables and also joins the lead sheaths where two cables come together, thus preventing moisture from creeping in to injure the insulation.